Skip to main content

 Experience Highlights

-• Dermatologic surgeon in winning a complete acquittal after a five-week federal criminal jury trial involving charges of healthcare fraud and aggravated identity theft, and securing a full dismissal of related FCA allegations.
-US v.
-Bajoghli, No. 1:14-CR-278 (ED Va.
-Nov.
-30, 2015); US ex rel.
-Hoffman v.
-Skin & Laser Surgery Center PC, No. 1:15-CV-1601 (ED Va.).
+• Dermatologic surgeon in winning a complete acquittal after a five-week federal criminal jury trial on charges of healthcare fraud and aggravated identity theft, and securing a full dismissal of related FCA allegations.

-• A Democratic Party donor, as lead trial counsel in a 10-week federal criminal trial in the District of New Jersey involving charges of bribery and honest services fraud.
-Pursuant to our R29 motion, the court acquitted co-defendants US Senator Robert Menendez and Dr. Melgen of all political contribution counts following a mistrial in which jurors were hung 10-2 in favor of acquittal.
-DOJ dismissed all remaining charges with prejudice.
+• Dr. Salomon Melgen, a Democratic Party donor, as lead trial counsel in 10-week federal criminal trial in District of New Jersey involving charges of bribery and honest services fraud involving Medicare and other regulatory issues.
+On our Rule 29 motion, the court acquitted Dr. Melgen and his co-defendant, US Senator Robert Menendez, on all political contribution counts, following mistrial where jurors hung 10-2 in favor of acquittal.
+DOJ subsequently dismissed all remaining charges with prejudice.

 • Former owner of sleep study businesses as lead trial counsel in a three-week federal criminal trial in the Eastern District of Virginia involving allegations of healthcare fraud, wire fraud and tax evasion.